 Now, we don’t all have the advertising budget of big sporting brands.
 But that doesn’t mean you can’t see amazing results from your digital marketing efforts.

-There are plenty of ways to generate a buzz for your next basketball event or soccer game.
+There are many ways to generate a buzz for your next basketball event or soccer game.
 And we highlight some of the best ideas below for you to use yourself.

 5. Run a Sporting Contest or Giveaway

 Running an online contest is a fun way to tell fans about your sports event.
-And at the same time, create a buzz and encourage more people to attend.
+At the same time, you can create a buzz and encourage more people to attend.

 Offering a prize draw raises anticipation, which helps you get more entries.
 And sharing your contest on social media platforms helps improve your reach.

 For example, the NBA teamed up with the Warrior’s sponsor Lucky California to sponsor a giveaway for 2 sideline seats to the Warriors-Lakers game.
-To enter, participants had to enter their name, email address, phone number, and opt-in for email updates.
+Participants had to enter their name, email address, phone number, and opt-in for email updates.

 You can take a similar approach using RafflePress to run sports contests on your website.